 Q: Will the Record Office at Duke Street continue to be open for access until the new centres are ready?

 A: We are now planning the next two years of our project in more detail.
 During this time, we will all be busy getting the six miles of collections held at the Record Office ready for their move to the new centres.
 Please be aware that, in the coming months, the searchroom at the Record Office will need to close to visitors, to enable us to undertake this mammoth task.
 We will let our customers know as soon as we have a firm timetable for this work.
 During the closure, our online services will be unchanged and local history publications, maps and the Cheshire Collection on Find My Past will still be available in Cheshire libraries.

 Q: What opportunities will there be to get involved in developing the new service?

 A: We will continue to talk to service users, residents, staff and volunteers over the course of the project.
 We will be promoting opportunities to get involved in some of the projects were are planning over the next 4 years.

 Q: If you are building two centres, will you still be one service?

 A: We will still be a single service serving Cheshire West and Chester, Cheshire East, Halton and Warrington.

 Q: Are you splitting the collections?

 A: Access to some collections will be available in Crewe for the first time.
-Over the next two to three years we will be working with our users to make good decisions about where it is best to locate the collections.
-It is very likely that we will continue to use offsite storage for a large proportion of the collections that can then be made available at either centre.
+Over the next year we will be working with our users to make good decisions about where it is best to locate the collections.
+We will continue to use offsite storage for a large proportion of the collections that can then be made available at either centre.

 Q: Will public transport and parking be considered?